 People tend to sit or stand in incorrect postures, such as slouching or crossing their legs, through habit.
-However, this can affect the shape of the muscles and cause irregularities in the skeleton.
+However, this can cause muscle imbalances and irregularities in the skeleton.

-As well as causing back and joint pain, poor posture can also limit the movement of the tendons and put extra stress on certain parts of the body.
+Poor posture can cause back and joint pain, limit the movement of joints and soft tissues, and put extra stress on certain parts of the body.

 Keep reading to learn more about some of the top posture correctors available for purchase.
 This article also provides some alternative strategies a person can try to improve their posture.

-This product includes the Upright GO posture device, a travel case, a USB charging cable, nine reusable hypoallergenic adhesives, and a user manual.
+This product includes the Upright GO posture device, a case, a USB charging cable, and a user manual.

 The ComfyBrace Posture Corrector is a traditional brace that helps relieve chronic back pain.
 The manufacturer states that the brace takes pressure off of key areas, thereby reducing back, neck, shoulder, and clavicle pain.

 This product fits people with chest sizes 30–43 inches (in) and works over or under most items of clothing.
-The manufacturer recommends wearing the brace for 5–10 minutes per day at first, before starting to wear it for an hour or 2 at a time.
+The manufacturer recommends wearing the brace for 5–10 minutes per day at first before starting to wear it for 1–2 hours at a time.

 The FY Posture Corrector is a universal back brace that fits chest sizes 25–50 in.
-The product helps prevent hunching and slouching and can improve scoliosis.
-The brace works by pushing back the shoulders and aligning the spine to improve posture.
+This medical grade lightweight clavicle brace helps prevent hunching and slouching and may improve scoliosis.
+The brace works by pushing back the shoulders and aligning the spine.

 This product is made from breathable, latex-free material, and people can wear it underneath their clothing.